Concessions Refresh Informative Session

 Are there expenses on top of the rent which I would need to pay each month or as-needed?

-Yes, examples of those expenses are insurance, utilities, common use fees, loading dock fees, parking, badging/credentials, preventative maintenance, etc. Additional information regarding expenses will be explained in the solicitation.
+Yes, examples of those expenses are insurance, utilities, common use fees, loading dock fees, parking, badging/credentials, preventative maintenance, etc. Additional information and specific pricing for these expenses will be explained in the solicitation.

 All opportunities in a concession solicitation process are offered either as a single location or multiple locations known as a “package.”